Gabriel Robin: Biography

 After practicing various crafts in factories and on construction sites, Gabriel Robin, who attended five years of evening drawing classes at the Ecole des Beaux-Arts in Belleville, set up his studio above the house he built in Aulnay in 1931 in which he shared his time between his profession as a cobbler in the morning, and his passion for painting the rest of the day.

 In 1932, as one of the founding members of the group called the Indélicats, he participated to its activities.
 They published an anarchist magazine, in the form of booklets containing ten linocuts (engravings on linoleum) printed at about a hundred copies, which took a political and critical look on society.
 Some of the social issues dealt with by Estève, Pignon, Roger Falck, Georges Ort, Adrien Cumora, Gisèle Delsine, Louis Féron, Fougeron, Marcel Debarbieux and Gabriel Robin with very effective graphic force were Bastille Day (14 July), unemployment, the elite, athletes, colonization and war.

 Paul Rosenberg was the first art dealer to take notice of Robin.
 He went to visit him in Aulnay-sous-Bois in 1938 and immediately bought two large canvases Robin had just finished.

 Rosenberg showed these paintings to Braque and Picasso and Braque advised him to keep an eye on the artist.
 He went back to Aulnay several times and bought a dozen canvases.
 The declaration of war interrupted these transactions as Paul Rosenberg left for the United States in 1940 in order to escape the Nazis and later opened a gallery in New York.

-During his too short career as a recognized and celebrated artist both by critics and by the art market, Robin took part in many exhibitions with his friends Esteve, Fougeron and Pignon.
+During his career as an artist, recognized both by critics and by the art market, Robin took part in many exhibitions with his friends Esteve, Fougeron and Pignon.